Selecting the right paint for your outdoor areas

 Both of these woods have are water soluble, and when wet, will “bleed” through the top coats, leaving unsightly stains.
 Stain blocking alkyds will bind the tannins and hold them within the primer.

 100 percent acrylic latex in semi gloss or acrylic latex is a long lasting paint for smooth trim (composite or other manufactured) wood.

 Trim painting takes a lot of time and preparation work, so chose a quality paint for long lasting results and protection.
-100 percent acrylic is more durable than latex, because it has a higher resin content.
+100 percent acrylic is more durable than latex because it has a higher resin content.
 The resin delivers that glossy look, but because the trim covers a small area, the shine isn’t prominent.

-Some painting professionals prefer to use oil based trim paints because they have a higher gloss and brush out more smoothly.
+Some professionals painters prefer to use oil based trim paints because they have a higher gloss and brush out more smoothly.
 The only issue is that they will fade over time if the work is done in an area where the sun prominently shines onto the wood.
 Glossy paints highlight surface flaws in wood, so if the trim is worn, perhaps use a semi gloss paint in areas that are highly visible.

 Porch floors and stair treads

 Glossy floor paint is the best paint for porch floors and stair treads.
 It has a tougher and higher resin content than most other outdoor paints.